Recently I had an unexpected epiphany: I realized I needed to forgive myself.

 I want the performance, meeting, or conversation to be perfect, and it isn’t.
 So I’m tempted to be negative about it.
 But God’s view is completely different.
 God sees my sincerity and my boldness, He sees how much progress I’ve made.
 God sees the way I faced my fears or restrained my anger.
 He magnifies the few amazing moments that happened, no matter how small or brief.

 God values the heart.
-He affirms the process.
-And He always knows a new beginning is possible, if needed.
+God affirms the process.
+And God always knows a new beginning is possible, if needed.